 This award is tremendous good news for Jefferson, said Dr. G. Gwendolyn Joseph, interim President.
 It also is timely as we enter a time of significant change that will shape the college for at least a decade.

-The college recently appointed Dr. Ty Handy as the college s next president, following the retirement of long-time president Dr. Tony Newberry.
-Handy officially takes the post Jan.
-1. The college also is in the process of developing a new six-year strategic plan.
+The college recently appointed Dr. Ty Handy as the college's next president, following the retirement of long-time president Dr. Tony Newberry.
+Handy officially takes the post January 1.
+The college also is in the process of developing a new six-year strategic plan.

 Receiving this grant is a direct result of the efforts of faculty and staff at the college through Achieving the Dream, Joseph said.
 Like Achieving the Dream, everyone at the college will have an opportunity to make a difference in student success.